fwilleke80/GameOfLife/README.md

 The easiest way to run the Game of Life is by typing:
 `python gol.py`

+While the game is running, you can always press CTRL+C to cancel.

 There are, however, several command line options to change what happens:
 ### General Command line options
 * __rules__